 Vinyl can be designed to resemble other flooring options.
 The more intricate the design, the more expensive the planks will be.
 Custom designs come with higher cost ranges.
 Laying down vinyl in a herringbone or chevron pattern to mimic hardwood flooring is more time-consuming and will incur additional installation costs.

 Vinyl floor planks are manufactured for installation in one of three ways: click-together, peel-and-stick, and glue-down.
-Click-together vinyl planks create a floating floor because the planks lock into one another and not to the subfloor beneath.
+Click-together vinyl planks create a floating floor because the planks lock into one another.
 You don’t have to remove your existing flooring to install these planks.
-Because the planks must have a certain thickness to fit the tongue-and-groove structures that lock together, this type of vinyl flooring is more expensive to purchase but has the most cost-effective installation.
+This type of vinyl flooring is more expensive to purchase, has the most cost-effective installation, and is the most DIY-friendly.

 The glue-down process is the most expensive vinyl plank installation method.
 It’s the most durable because each individual plank is tightly secured to the subfloor, but it comes with similar labor costs to engineered wood flooring.
-Professional installers use heavy rollers to press and seal the flooring after installation to make it water-resistant and remove air bubbles.
 Since the planks can be thin, they’re usually less expensive than some other types of vinyl flooring.

 A number of factors can make installing vinyl plank flooring more complex.
 Installation in rooms with unusual shapes or dimensions requires customized cutting and more seams, increasing the time it takes.
 Likewise, installing this flooring on stairs requires precision work.
 If the existing floors or subfloors are uneven or require extensive preparation, this will also increase labor costs.